6112/cursesjs/README.md

 "visual" settings: color, text alignment on screen, more interactive user input, etc. Examples of applications that use `ncurses` are Emacs and Vim.

-So far, only Firefox and Google Chrome are supported.
+For now, only Firefox and Google Chrome are supported.

 ```
 This project is still under development.
 As such, the API is still subject to change.